Category: For parents

 By Dr. Ana Aznar

-When you are breastfeeding, knowing if your baby is hungry or not, or whether your baby is getting enough milk, often seems like an impossible task (1)!
-And if your baby is cluster feeding, then your confusion can hit the rough.
+When you are breastfeeding, knowing if your baby is hungry or not, or whether he is getting enough milk, can seem like an impossible task (1)!
+And if your baby is cluster feeding, then your confusion can go through the roof.
 In this article, we give you the clues to deal with cluster feeding.

 What is Cluster Feeding?